Road map for the tuning of hadronic interaction models with accelerator-based and astroparticle data: Tuning of event generators

 \subsection{Early tuning efforts for astroparticle physics}

-An early version of the global tuning using HEP and astroparticle data we envision here was carried out for the \epos{} generator~\cite{Baur:2015gzu}.
-In that work, relying on the expert knowledge from the \epos{} and \conex{} authors, parameters relating to diffraction dissociation were tuned to selected measurements from CMS/CASTOR and the \xmax data from the Pierre Auger Observatory.
-One of the major shortcomings of all current HEP tunes of \pythia{}~8 is the difficult description of particle production at very forward rapidities, most notably the failure to describe the spectra of neutrons and neutral pions measured at the LHCf experiment.
-Specifically, the $\pi^0$ spectra predicted by \pythia{}~8 are too hard while the neutron spectra are too soft~\cite{LHCf:2017fnw,LHCf:2015nel,LHCf:2015rcj}.
-It is worth noting that the event generators used to simulate air showers, such as \eposlhc{}, \qgsjet{}, and \sibyll{} also do not perform well.
-This is very important for simulating air showers, as well as for physics in the forward direction such as the FASER~\cite{FASER:2022hcn} or SND@LHC~\cite{SNDLHC:2022ihg} experiments.
+One of the major shortcomings of all current HEP tunes of \pythia~8 is the difficult description of particle collisions at large rapidities, most notably the failure to describe the spectra of neutrons and neutral pions measured at the LHCf experiment~\cite{LHCf:2008lfy}.
+Specifically, the $\pi^0$ spectra predicted by \pythia~8 are too hard while the neutron spectra are too soft~\cite{LHCf:2017fnw,LHCf:2015nel,LHCf:2015rcj,Fieg:2023kld}.
+It is worth noting that the event generators used to simulate air showers, such as \eposlhc{}, \qgsjet{}, and \sibyll\ also do not perform well.
+This is very important for simulating air showers, as well as for physics in the forward direction such as the FASER~\cite{FASER:2023zcr} or SND@LHC~\cite{SNDLHC:2023pun} experiments.

-In the context of FASER/SND, a dedicated ``forward physics" tune of \pythia{}~8 was developed~\cite{Fieg:2023kld}.
-Starting with various configurations and tunes of \pythia{}~8~\cite{Skands:2014pea, Christiansen:2015yqa}, a satisfactory description of the LHCf data was achieved by adjusting the hadronization model and the parameters of the so-called beam remnants using \rivet and the \textsc{Apprentice}~\cite{Krishnamoorthy:2021nwv} toolkit.
-It is expected that the ``forward physics" tune will improve air shower simulations, though this remains to be confirmed through further study.